List of albums which have spent the most weeks on the UK Albums Chart

-Amy Winehouse's 2006 album Back to Black has the most weeks for a post-2000 release, charting for 610 weeks to date, though this total includes 55 weeks for the deluxe edition and 1 week for the box set that includes Back to Black and Winehouse's debut album Frank.
+Eminem's 2005 compilation Curtain Call: The Hits has the most weeks for a 21st century release with 740 weeks.
+The studio album released this century with the most weeks is AM by Arctic Monkeys, with 679 weeks.
 The original soundtrack of South Pacific has the most weeks at number 1, with 115.
-The most weeks by an album not reaching number 1 is 578 for Dark Side of the Moon by Pink Floyd and the most weeks by an album not reaching the top 10 is 424 for Singles by Maroon 5.
+The most weeks by an album not reaching number 1 is 578 for Dark Side of the Moon by Pink Floyd and the most weeks by an album not reaching the top 10 is 464 for Singles by Maroon 5.

 Six acts have multiple albums achieving 300 weeks on chart: Fleetwood Mac, Oasis, Ed Sheeran, Simon & Garfunkel, Arctic Monkeys and Adele.
-Of these, Oasis is the only act to have three albums pass the 300-week threshold, all of which subsequently passed the 400-week threshold, the 500-week threshold, and the 600-week threshold making them the first act with multiple studio albums achieving 600 weeks on the chart.
+Of these, Oasis is the only act to have three albums pass the 300-week threshold, all of which subsequently passed the 600-week threshold, making them the first act with multiple studio albums achieving 600 weeks on the chart.
 They remain the only act with three albums having reached this milestone, and in 2025 became the first act to have multiple albums achieve 600 weeks.
 Arctic Monkeys would become the second act to have two studio albums achieve 500 weeks on the chart in June 2024, and the first act to achieve this with two albums that were released in the 21st century.

-Taylor Swift has the most albums that have passed the 150-week threshold with six, breaking a three-way tie with Michael Jackson and Ed Sheeran, each of whom have five.
-Among these, all six of Taylor Swift's albums that have reached this milestone are studio albums.

-The numbers shown are up to the chart for the week ending 20 November 2025.
+The numbers shown are up to the chart for the week ending 1 October 2026.

 (*) indicates that the album is in the top 100 for the current week ending.